Tips For Dating After Divorce: How To Enjoy It

 Having difficulty navigating the dating world after divorce?

-These questions may also help you focus on yourself and better understand who you want to be in this next chapter of your life.
+Taking time for yourself may help you focus on personal growth and better understand who you want to be in this next chapter of your life.
 There's no rush, so don't feel pressure to start dating if you're not ready.
-However, accounting for your emotional needs can be helpful before investing your energy in someone new.
+And, accounting for your emotional needs can be helpful before investing your energy in someone new.

 As you begin to process and understand your emotions, practicing self-care and creating an environment that allows you to heal can be significant.
 Whether this means limiting contact with former partners or taking a break from dating apps, it can be best to do what feels right for you.

 During this time of healing, don't be afraid to seek help from family and friends.
 Connecting with a trusted network can help you navigate your healing journey.
-If it's helpful, you may consider seeing a therapist or joining a support group to help you process your feelings.
+If it's helpful, you may consider seeing a therapist or joining a support group to help you process your feelings, especially if you’re not feeling emotionally stable.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-Some additional forms of self-care can include the following:
+Some additional forms of self-care when feeling vulnerable can include the following:

 • Eating nutritious meals